Bill Murray: Awards and nominations

-Murray has received numerous accolades, including a BAFTA Award, two Emmy Awards, a Golden Globe Award, and two Independent Spirit Awards.
+Murray has received a BAFTA Award, a Golden Globe Award, two Primetime Emmy Awards, and two Independent Spirit Awards.
 He was nominated for the Academy Award for Best Actor for his performance in Sofia Coppola's romance Lost in Translation (2003).
 In 2015, Murray was inducted into the Caddie Hall of Fame.
 He and fellow actor Martin Sheen were inducted into the Irish-American Hall of Fame in 2017.